tariqs26/lru-cache/README.md

 Implementations include:

 - Simple cache using hashmap
-- LRU cache implemented using a hashmap with doubly linked list
+- FIFO, LRU and MRU caches implemented using a hashmap with doubly linked list

 ## Installation